 And here's what it used to look like on the other side of the rustic white door...

-Well, Lord willing, that will be in the next journal post... where you can read how Team Tadsen rocked the Chukkar Farm Polo Weddings & Events with class!
+Well, Lord willing, that will be in the next journal post... where you can read how Team Tadsen (her immediate family & a few close friends) rocked the presentation of the Chukkar Farm Polo Weddings & Events with class!